-As I research my blog posts, I spend a lot of time reading forums written by actual experts, learning all that I can about PC parts and how they work together.
-In all the articles, blog posts, and everything else I've read, the single bit of computer-building advice most often offered is this, "Don't skimp on your power supply."
+Research blog posts, spend a lot of time reading forums written by actual experts, learn you can about PC parts and how they work together.
+In all the articles, blog posts, and everything else you'll read, the single bit of computer-building advice most often offered is this, "Don't skimp on your power supply."
 It's an easy thing to do!
 No one's pockets are bottomless when gathering PC parts, and when you're comparing two, seemingly identical, power supplies with a $40 or $50 price difference, the more expensive one can be a pretty hard sell.
 There is so much more to consider than just watts, however.
 Factors such as efficiency, reliability, amperage, and others are just as important as wattage in picking a power supply for your PC.

 The What and Why of a PSU

 In the United States, power flows from a wall plug at around 115V.
 The components in your computer, on the other hand, require roughly a tenth of that.
 So, in effect, plugging a motherboard or a video card straight into the wall would be like filling a shot glass with a fire hosenot only is it overkill, but it would probably destroy the shot glass.